ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 The **header** is mandatory and the **scope** of the header is optional.

-Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.
+Any line of the commit message cannot be longer than 100 characters!
+This allows the message to be easier read on GitHub as well as in various git tools.

-Footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.
+Footer should also contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.

 Samples: (even more [samples](https://github.com/ant-design-blazor/ant-design-blazor/commits/master))